This content mentions suicide or suicidal thoughts. Please read with care. There are details of where to find help at the bottom of this page.

 Co-produced guides - supporting the farming community

-Farmers and those living in rural communities in Wales are facing a period of significant uncertainty, in the short to medium term, with a potential negative impact on their mental health and well-being.
-In such times, efforts to address the underlying causes of anxiety and distress, and support mental health and well-being should be intensified.
+Farmers and those living in rural communities in Wales face a period of significant uncertainty in the short to medium term, potentially negatively affecting their mental health and wellbeing.
+In such times, efforts to address the underlying causes of anxiety and distress and support mental health and well-being should be intensified.

 If you are feeling like ending your life or feel unable to keep yourself safe, please call 999 or go to A&E and ask for the contact of the nearest crisis resolution team.
 These are teams of mental health care professionals who work with people in severe distress.
 If you feel affected by the content you have read, please see our get help page for support.

 Explore our programmes of work supporting men's mental health, plus information, advice, blogs and stories from men sharing their experiences of mental health.

 Blog: "A focus on the mental health of minority men"